Any person who keeps honeybees must register as a beekeeper every 12 months.

 New beekeepers must register using the:

-Registered beekeepers will receive an annual renewal notice at least 6 weeks before the existing registration’s expiry date.
+Renewing beekeepers will receive an annual renewal notice and Beekeeper registration renewal form at least 6 weeks before their existing registration expiry date.

 Registration fees and hive contributions are based on the number of hives you keep.